 The Veteran's initial rating for costochondritis was granted at a 10 percent level from August 28, 2012 to October 11, 2018.
-His increased rating for skin disorder was granted at a 60 percent level from August 28, 2012 and continuing thereafter.
+The Veteran's increased rating for his skin disorder was granted at a 60 percent level from August 28, 2012 and continuing thereafter.

 - Claimed conditions